navillasa/storj-miniproxy/README.md

 storj -u http://localhost:6382 register
 ```

-When attempting to use the `bucketList` route to list buckets, I ran into the following error:
+NB: When attempting to use the `bucketList` route to list buckets, I ran into the following error:
 ```
 GET /bucketList - - ms - -
 Error: Not authorized